hannotify/hanno.codes/_drafts/java-21-release-day.md

 - java
 ---

 Today's the first day of Java 21's availability!
-It's been six months since Java 20 was released, and so it's time for another fresh wave of Java features.
-This post takes you on a tour of the JEPs that are associated with this release and it gives you a brief introduction to each one of them.
-Where applicable the differences with Java 20 are highlighted and a few typical use cases are provided, so that you'll be more than ready to use these features after you've finished reading!
+It's been six months since Java 20 was released, so it's time for another fresh wave of Java features.
+This post takes you on a tour of the JEPs that are associated with this release and it gives you a brief introduction to each of them.
+Where applicable the differences with Java 20 are highlighted and a few typical use cases are provided, so that you'll be more than ready to use these features after reading this!

 ![Ready, set, go!](/assets/images/blog/ready-set-go.jpg)
 > Image from <a href="https://pxhere.com/en/photo/47097">PxHere</a>